AvishkaPriyasad/GitHub-Docker-and-Jenkins-Cl-CD-Pipeline/README.md

 # CI/CD Pipeline with Docker and Jenkins

-Setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Docker and Jenkins.
-The pipeline automates the process of building, testing, and deploying applications, ensuring efficiency and consistency in software development workflows.
+Implementing a CI/CD pipeline with Docker and Jenkins to automate building, testing, and deploying applications, promoting efficiency and consistency across software development workflows.

 ## Overview